ms-iot/iot-core-azure-dm-client/docs/device-health-attestation.md

 ```
 ## Retrieve Health Attestation Report

 *After* the device attested successfully, a health report is generated.
 This report is stored in the Azure storage table, ```dhaReportTable```.
 Each row represent a single health report.
 The ```rowkey``` is generated using the format ```<device name>-<timestamp of report>```.
 For example, ```DHA-client-2017-06-03T00:25:38.0240880Z```.
-This table can access via GUI using [Azure Storage Explorer](http://storageexplorer.com/) or programmatically through [Azure table storage APIs](https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-how-to-use-tables#retrieve-a-range-of-entities-in-a-partition).
+This table can be accessed via GUI using [Azure Storage Explorer](http://storageexplorer.com/) or programmatically through [Azure table storage APIs](https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-how-to-use-tables#retrieve-a-range-of-entities-in-a-partition).

 Here is a screen shot of a sample report viewed through the Azure Storage Explorer.

 <img src="dha-report-sample.png"/>

-Please see [Device HealthAttestation CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/healthattestation-csp#a-href-idtake-policy-actionastep-8-take-appropriate-policy-action-based-on-evaluation-results) for more details about each field.
+Please, see [Device HealthAttestation CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/healthattestation-csp#a-href-idtake-policy-actionastep-8-take-appropriate-policy-action-based-on-evaluation-results) for more details about each field.

 ## Take remedial actions

-After a health report has been generated, the operator can optionally take remedial actions if the device's health is not compliance.
+After a health report has been generated, the operator can optionally take remedial actions if the device's health is not compliant.

 For example, the operator can perform a "factory reset" to bring the device back to a known state.